Link to ROC Facebook Link to Twitter Link to Youtube Skip Navigation Links

 Build 22 will generate the Super Resolution Digital Velocity product (154) on all elevation angles of the VCP.
 The products above the split cuts will be identical to the Digital Velocity product (99).

-Build 22 is currently in formal Operations Test and is scheduled to be released to the field in the Winter, 2023.
+Build 22 is currently in formal Beta Test.
+Beta Test is scheduled to conclude late 2023 with release to the field following Beta Test.

 • RDA/RPG Build 23.0: